-The second category of actors was a group of female diplomats from countries that are now considered part of the Global South.
-In this early phase of the history of the United Nations, they exercised great influence in shaping the human rights provisions.
-They include Bertha Lutz from Brazil, Minerva Bernardino from the Dominican Republic, and Hansa Mehta from India among others.
+The second category of actors were a key group of female diplomats from the global south who were influential in shaping the human rights provisions already at these early stages in the UN's history.
+They include Bertha Lutz from Brazil, Minerva Bernardino from the Dominican Republic and Hansa Mehta from India among others.
 Lutz and Bernardino were instrumental in adding the word "women" to the sentence "equal rights of men and women" from the Preamble of the 1945 UN Charter.
 During the 1948 UDHR debates Minerva Bernardino was claiming the wider significance of this achievement.
 On 9 October 1948, she stated in the UN General Assembly: